microsoft/api-guidelines/azure/Guidelines.md

 :warning: **YOU SHOULD NOT** adopt this pattern.
 If not following this advice, you MUST disclose your reason during the Azure HTTP/REST Stewardship Board review.

 :no_entry: **DO NOT** adopt this pattern.
-If you feel you need an exception, contact the Azure HTTP/REST Stewardship Board <b>prior</b> to implementation.
+If you feel you need an exception, contact the Azure HTTP/REST Stewardship Board **prior** to implementation.

-*If you feel you need an exception, or need clarity based on your situation, please contact the Azure HTTP/REST Stewardship Board <b>prior</b> to release of your API.*
+*If you feel you need an exception, or need clarity based on your situation, please contact the Azure HTTP/REST Stewardship Board **prior** to release of your API.*

 ## Building Blocks: HTTP, REST, & JSON
 The Microsoft Azure Cloud platform exposes its APIs through the core building blocks of the Internet; namely HTTP, REST, and JSON.
 This section provides you with a general understanding of how these technologies should be applied when creating your service.